sshadmin/sendNscaWrapper/README.md

            By default send_nsca will use the result of `hostname -f` -b, --bookmark  <bookmark file>
-           Specify a file to use as a bookmark, to contain last status and send events ONLY on status change
-           (if you want to send first event, empty the bookmark file) -h, --help
+           Specify a file to use as a bookmark, to contain last status and send events ONLY on status change or status != (OK/0) (if you want to send first event, empty the bookmark file) -h, --help
            Output this help text